Rebel shareholders are taking on big companies. And they're winning - KION546

 “This is a startling proxy season,” Heidi Welsh, executive director of the Sustainable Investments Institute, told me.
 “I think it’s really going to change the way companies look at concerns on environmental and social issues raised by their investors.”

-A review of top US companies from the Sustainable Investments Institute and partner As You Sow identified 34 majority votes this year for proposals regarding environmental, social and corporate governance, or ESG, issues.
+A review of top US companies from the Sustainable Investments Institute and partners As You Sow and Proxy Impact identified 34 majority votes this year for proposals regarding environmental, social and corporate governance, or ESG, issues.
 That’s well above last year’s record of 21 (and the number could keep growing).

 The most high-profile shareholder victory has come from Engine No. 1, an activist hedge fund that took on ExxonMobil after accruing just 0.02% of the oil giant’s shares.
 Critical of Exxon’s record on climate change, Engine No. 1 successfully installed three new directors on the company’s board — a huge coup that could force Exxon to make major changes to its strategy.